anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The rest of this section gives an non-exhaustive list of solution examples, based on existing technology described in IETF documents:

-## Solution Options for proof of Possession
+## Solution Options for Proof of Possession

   Certification request objects: Certification requests are data structures protecting only the integrity of the contained data